praveenscience/Internship-LMS-FrontEnd/README.md

 We are primarily considering JavaScript (sorry, not TypeScript) as the base language.
 We are using MERN Stack for this, where the tech stack consists of:

-* Bootstrap 5 for the Front End
+Front End

-* React JS with both Class & Functional Components
+HTML & CSS(SCSS)
+Bootstrap 4 & Responsiveness
+JavaScript & ES6
+ReactJS & Node JS(lil bit for runtime)

+Back End

-* Node JS & Express JS
+Node JS + Express JS
-* MySQL or PostgreSQL (yet to be decided)
+Morgan + CORS & Node Mon
+PostgreSQL/MySQL

+Deployment

+Husky
+Netlify/Heroku
+Github Actions

 > #### Important Note:
 >
 > The typical MERN Stack involves MongoDB + ExpressJS + ReactJS + NodeJS.
 But, if you consider our product, it really needs a hierarchical database management system and not a document oriented one.
 MongoDB doesn't perform well under a lot of situations, so we're planning to use MySQL (or MariaDB) or PostgreSQL (We have already mentioned that it's yet to be decided between these two].
 I hope this note helps people understand why we are not using MongoDB in MERN Stack.

 # Installation & Running